Last Updated: October 2019

 Since 2014, implantable medical devices must be registered consistently during the time the product is introduced to the Belgian market through to implanting the medical device.
 Furthermore, a databank will collect information regarding all implantable medical devices that are available on the Belgian market, allowing patients to check if an implant is registered or not.

 The new European Medical Device Regulation (MDR) was adopted in April 2017.
 The MDR will replace the EU’s current Medical Device Directive (93/42/EEC) and the EU’s Directive on active implantable medical devices (90/385/EEC).
-The goal of the MDR is to further improve patient safety with increased traceability and to tighten regulations for clinical trials, in particular for high-risk products, and will put some medical products including surgical reusables and biomedical products in higher risk classifications.
+The goal of the MDR is to further improve patient safety with increased traceability and to tighten regulations for clinical trials, particularly for high-risk products.
+Some medical products, including surgical reusables and biomedical products, will be put in higher risk classifications.

-It will also mean more unannounced inspections by Notified Bodies and Competent Authorities and additional requirements for the accreditation and supervision of Notified Bodies.
-All European Notified Bodies will lose their accreditation after the MDR and the European In-Vitro-Diagnostics Directive take effect, and will have to be newly accredited within six months.
-Manufacturers of currently approved medical devices will have a transition time of three years until May 26th 2020 to meet the requirements of the MDR and 5 years after entry into force (spring 2022) for the Regulation on in vitro diagnostic medical devices.
+It will also mean more unannounced inspections by notified bodies and Competent Authorities and additional requirements for the accreditation and supervision of notified bodies.
+All European notified bodies will lose their accreditation after the MDR and the European In-Vitro-Diagnostics Directive take effect and will have to be newly accredited within six months.
+Manufacturers of currently approved medical devices will have a transition time of three years (until May 26th, 2020) to meet the requirements of the MDR and five years after entry into force (spring 2022) for the Regulation on in vitro diagnostic medical devices.
 More information on the new regulation is available here: http://ec.europa.eu/growth/sectors/medical-devices/regulatory-framework/revision_nl

 Belgium has a centralized system of reimbursement.
 In order to be eligible for reimbursement under the national social security scheme, medical devices need to be included on a list of reimbursable medical services and devices known as the Nomenclature.
-Inclusion on the list and the level of reimbursement is determined by the national health insurer INAMI in conjunction with the federal ministry of health.
+Inclusion on the list and the level of reimbursement is determined by the national health insurer INAMI in conjunction with the federal Ministry of Health (MoH).

 The current trend is to regulate reimbursement policy much more strictly as part of a drive to increase the cost effectiveness of the healthcare system.
-At the same time, efforts are being made to facilitate the introduction of innovative technology which is able to demonstrate a clear health/cost benefit over existing medical practice.
-To this end, health technology assessment, involving detailed analysis of cost effectiveness and health outcomes of alternative treatments, is being increasingly used to determine reimbursement policy.
+At the same time, efforts are being made to facilitate the introduction of innovative technology which can demonstrate a clear health/cost benefit over existing medical practice.
+To this end, health technology assessment, involving detailed analysis of cost effectiveness and health outcomes of alternative treatments, is increasingly used to determine reimbursement policy.